DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-08-writing-a-talk-proposal-post.md

 Avoid using acronyms.
 If you can’t avoid them, put the explicit rendition of them straight after their first use.
 For example:

 <p class="quote"><i>Trying to convince your team that TDD is valuable, is a challenge.
-Many complain that the velocity of output is affected by this practice when a team is unaccustomed to working in this style</i></p>
+Many complain that the velocity of output is affected by this practice when a team is unaccustomed to working in this style.</i></p>

  **becomes**

 <p class="quote"><i>Trying to convince your team that TDD (Test Driven Development) is valuable, is a challenge.
 One concern is that is can slow down a team, affecting how much work they complete when they are learning this new way of working.</i></p>

-There are many acronyms used in our industry, and annoyingly a lot of them are used interchangeably.
+There are many acronyms used in our industry, and annoyingly, a lot of them are used interchangeably.

 **By writing in this way, more people will understand what you want to talk about and can determine if the content is relevant to them.**